bedops/bedops/docs/content/overview.rst

 =====
 About
 =====
-BEDOPS is an open-source command-line toolkit that performs efficient and scalable Boolean and other set operations, statistical calculations, archiving, conversion and other management of genomic data of arbitrary scale.
+BEDOPS is an open-source command-line toolkit that performs highly efficient and scalable Boolean and other set operations, statistical calculations, archiving, conversion and other management of genomic data of arbitrary scale.

 The suite includes tools for set and statistical operations (``bedops``, ``bedmap`` and ``closest-features``) and compression of large inputs into a novel lossless format (``starch``) that can provide greater space savings and faster data extractions than current alternatives.
 We offer native support for this compression format to these and other BEDOPS tools.